docker-mailserver/docker-mailserver/docs/content/usage.md

 ### Tagging Convention

 To understand which tags you should use, read this section carefully.
-[CI/CD] will automatically build, test and push new images to container registries.
-Currently, the following registries are supported:
+[Our CI][github-ci] will automatically build, test and push new images to the following container registries:

 1. DockerHub ([`docker.io/mailserver/docker-mailserver`][dockerhub-image])
 2. GitHub Container Registry ([`ghcr.io/docker-mailserver/docker-mailserver`][ghcr-image])